i2Nav-WHU/Wheel-SLAM/README.md

 # Wheel-SLAM: Simultaneous Localization and Terrain Mapping Using One Wheel-mounted IMU

 [Wheel-SLAM](https://arxiv.org/pdf/2211.03174.pdf) is a SLAM solution using only one low-cost wheel-mounted IMU (Wheel-IMU).
-Extended from our previous studies on [Wheel-INS](https://github.com/i2Nav-WHU/Wheel-INS), a Wheel-IMU based dead reckoning system, we propose to exploit the environmental perception ability of the Wheel-IMU to enable loop closure in Wheel-INS.
+Extended from our previous studies on [Wheel-INS](https://github.com/i2Nav-WHU/Wheel-INS), a Wheel-IMU based dead reckoning system, we propose to exploit the environmental perception ability of the Wheel-IMU to enable loop closure detection in Wheel-INS.
 To be specific, we use the road bank angles (mirrored by the robot roll angles estimated by Wheel-INS) as terrain features for loop closure detection.
 The system is implemented with a Rao-Blackwellized particle filter where each particle maintains its own robot state and terrain map.
 The environment is represented as a 2D grid map where each grid encodes the road bank angle indicated by the robot roll angle at that position.
 The weights of particles are updated according to the difference between the current roll estimates and the value retrieved from the grid map.

 ## Introduction
 The input of Wheel-SLAM is the odometry results from Wheel-INS.
 The entrance of the code is "***wheelslam_main.m***".
 The parameters can be found in "***config202107311.m***".